Numerical semigroups, polyhedra, and posets I: the group cone: Introduction

 \subsection{Counting oversemigroups}

 Let $S$ be a numerical semigroup.
 An \emph{oversemigroup} of $S$ is a numerical semigroup $T$ with $T \supseteq S$.
 Let $o(S)$ denote the number of oversemigroups of $S$.
-Since $G(S)$ is a finite set, and any numerical semigroup $T \supseteq S$ is determined by its set of gaps and has $G(T) \subset G(S)$, it is clear that $o(S)$ is finite.
+Since $G(S)$ is a finite set, and any numerical semigroup $T \supseteq S$ has $G(T) \subseteq G(S)$ and is determined by its set of gaps, it is clear that $o(S)$ is finite.